linkedin/dustjs/test/README.md

   * jasmine unit test
        make jasmine

-Note: the above commands has to be executed in the project root folder.
+Note: the above commands has to be run in the project root folder.

 Code coverage report
 -----------------------------